MariamTareq2211/Logistics-Performance-Pipeline/README.md

 ## Serving Layer (Hive)

-Four external tables are created in Hue's Hive editor, pointing directly at the Gold-layer Parquet paths — no data movement, Hive reads what Spark already wrote. `fact_logistics` is declared as a partitioned table, matching the `order_year`/`order_month` partition columns written by Spark:
+Four external tables are created and loaded automatically as the final stage of the orchestration script, pointing directly at the Gold-layer Parquet paths — no data movement, Hive reads what Spark already wrote. `fact_logistics` is declared as a partitioned table, matching the `order_year`/`order_month` partition columns written by Spark:

 ```sql
 CREATE EXTERNAL TABLE fact_logistics (...)